 As an Amazon associate, I earn from qualifying purchases.
 This means no cost to you but I may receive a small commission when you click on the link and make a purchase.

 I had used the mount stand, as shown in my photo above since I bought my Pico.
 However, I switched to a gooseneck mount.
 It's made my life so much easier.

-The mount stand takes up too much table space and is awkward to move around.
+The mount stand takes up table space and is awkward to move around.
 The gooseneck just stays where I have it, hovering over my workstation.
 You can bend and twist it in any way you choose.
-Just know that it is a stiff.
+Just know that it is stiff.

 Here is a video on how to set up your pico.
-This lady is so good at explaining it.
+Anita is so good at explaining it.
 It's not difficult at all, it's just that when something is new to you, you sometimes like to be shown.

 *Note, in the video she says it's for Apple products, but it's not just Apple.
 I have used it with a Toshiba laptop and an HP laptop.
 Both work great with the PICO projector for cookies.

 ***Do you find this baby swan as adorable as I do?
 Wondering where to get free images that are also public domain?

 This website is the answer for you!

 For me, the pros far out-weigh the cons.